Patrícia Ferraz de Matos

 Patrícia Ferraz de Matos is an anthropologist, Research Fellow at the Institute of Social Sciences (ICS), University of Lisbon (ULisboa).
 She is Associate Editor of the Anthropological Journal of European Cultures (2020-2024), Convener of the Europeanist Network of EASA (2020-2024) and Deputy Director of the journal Análise Social (2021-2024).
 She co-coordinated the Seminar of the Research Group Identities, Cultures and Vulnerabilities of the ICS-ULisboa (February 2019 - December 2020).
 She is Fellow of the Royal Anthropological Institute of Great Britain and Ireland.

-She is a member of the teaching staff of the PhD Course in Anthropology (DANT) of ICS/ISCSP-ULisboa, since 2013, where she co-coordinated the curricular unit “Research Seminar in Anthropology” (2013-2020) and coordinated the Postgraduate Seminar in Anthropology (2020-2021).
+She has been a member of the teaching staff on the ULisboa PhD Course in Anthropology (DANT) since 2013, where she co-coordinated the curricular unit “Research Seminar in Anthropology” (2013-2020) and coordinated the Postgraduate Seminar in Anthropology (2020-2021).
 She has collaborated, in a timely manner, in undergraduate and postgraduate courses of other institutions, namely: University of Évora, University of Oxford, University of Cagliari, University of Porto, NOVA University Lisbon, Complutense University of Madrid, University of Lisbon, University of Coimbra, Campinas State University, Autonomous University of Madrid, Federal University of Bahia and Federal University of Mato Grosso do Sul.

 At ICS-ULisboa, she currently supervises three PhD theses; she regularly supervises visiting doctoral students and visiting researchers.
 She co-supervises a PhD thesis outside of ICS-ULisboa.